act-rules/act-rules.github.io/_rules/6cbcbe.md

 #### Inapplicable example 2

-No identical accessible names for links:
+Links with different accessible names:

 ```html
 <a href="/test-assets/6cbcbe/about/contact.html">Contact main office</a>